-- Potential for, and mitigation measures to prevent, the creation of new mosquito and biting midge breeding sites during construction and operation (e.g. in quarries and borrow pits). - Proposed stream diversions, causeway construction and crossing facilities, stockpiled material and other impediments that could restrict free movement of fish. - Measures to avoid impacts upon fish spawning periods. - All permits/authorities required by the Project associated with activities in waterways (e.g. permits under the Fisheries Act 1994 to construct temporary or permanent waterway barriers). - Determination of the potential for the introduction or increased translocation of exotic or noxious aquatic flora;
+- Potential for, and mitigation measures to prevent, the creation of new mosquito and biting midge breeding sites during construction and operation (e.g. in quarries and borrow pits). - Proposed stream diversions, causeway construction and crossing facilities, stockpiled material and other impediments that would restrict free movement of fish. - Measures to avoid impacts upon fish spawning periods. - All approvals58/authorities required by the Project associated with activities in waterways (e.g. approvals 59 under the Fisheries Act 1994 to construct temporary or permanent waterway barriers).